Dutch language: Diminutives

 The diminutive suffixes -ke (from which -tje has derived by palatalisation), -eke, -ske, -ie (only for words ending -ch, -k, -p, or -s), -kie (instead of -kje), and -pie (instead of -pje) are used in southern dialects, and the forms ending on -ie as well in northern urban dialects.
 Some of these form part of expressions that became standard language, like een makkie, from gemak = ease).
 The noun joch (young boy) has, exceptionally, only the diminutive form jochie, also in standard Dutch.
 The form -ke is also found in many women's given names: Janneke, Marieke, Marijke, Mieke, Meike etc.

 In Dutch, the diminutive is not restricted to nouns, but can be applied to numerals (met z'n tweetjes, "the two of us"), pronouns (onderonsje, "tête-à-tête"), verbal particles (moetje, "shotgun marriage"), and even prepositions (toetje, "dessert").
 Adjectives and adverbs commonly take diminutive forms; the former take a diminutive ending and thus function as nouns, while the latter remain adverbs and always have the diminutive with the -s appended, e.g. adjective: groen ("green") → noun: groentje ("rookie"); adverb: even ("a while") → adverb: eventjes ("a little while").

 Some nouns have two different diminutives, each with a different meaning: bloem (flower) → bloempje (lit. 'small flower'), but bloemetje (lit. also "small flower", meaning bouquet).
 A few nouns exist solely in a diminutive form, e.g. zeepaardje (seahorse), while many, e.g. meisje (girl), originally a diminutive of meid (maid), have acquired a meaning independent of their non-diminutive forms.
 A diminutive can sometimes be added to an uncountable noun to refer to a single portion: ijs (ice, ice cream) → ijsje (ice cream treat, cone of ice cream), bier (beer) → biertje.
 Some diminutive forms only exist in the plural, e.g. kleertjes (clothing).

-When used to refer to time, the Dutch diminutive form can indicate whether the person in question found it pleasant or not: een uurthekletsen (chatting for a "little" hour.)
+When used to refer to time, the Dutch diminutive form can indicate whether the person in question found it pleasant or not: een uurtje kletsen (chatting for a "little" hour.)
 The diminutive can, however, also be used pejoratively: Hij was weer eens het "mannetje".
 (He acted as if he was the "little" man.)

 All diminutives (even lexicalised ones like "meisje" (girl)) have neuter gender and take neuter concords: "dit kleine meisje", not "deze kleine meisje".